step-security-bot/telegraf-output-kinesis-data-firehose/README.md

 ## 'debug' will show upstream AWS messages.
 debug = false

+## 'batchsize' will batch incoming messages for forwarding them to the stream.
+## The maximum batch size is 500 as per AWS documentation.
+batchsize = 500

 ## 'format' provides formatting options
 #[format]
   ## 'flatten' flattens all tags and fields into top-level keys